-My friend Allison planned to work with with Alex, another social media friend who owned a blueberry farm in the area, and Allison was going help him expand his farm land and develop some exciting, profitable projects.
+My friend Allison planned to work with Alex, another social media friend who owned a blueberry farm in the area, and Allison was going to help him expand his farmland and develop some exciting, profitable projects.

 Unfortunately, upon arriving at his home, she found him lying unconscious.
 He died a few hours later.
 The intruders had beaten Alex over the head with a blunt object.
 But they didn’t steal anything.
 Not even the cash he kept on his desk.
 The two suspects — one in his 30’s and the other in his 50’s – were Alex’s employees.

 The story went viral in the expat social media community.
 The prevailing reactions led many to suggest that living in Central America is not safe.
 I wanted to dispel these notions as, with a few exceptions, living in Latin America is very safe.